hodayaRose/SuccessAndLoginSwiftUIView/README.md

 - Displays a loading animation in `LoadingView`.
 - Utilizes Lottie animations to enhance the user experience.
 - Success View is half transparent to a seamless overlay experience with other views.
+- the animations can be modified to your needs

 ## Requirements